A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

 \item \textit{Actions:} $a_t$ determines the vehicle's node selection at step t.
-The sequence of actions generated from the initial to the final step should be combinations of nodes starting and ending with the depots.
+The sequence of actions generated from the initial to the final step should be a combination of nodes starting and ending with the depots.